Research Biologist — Division of Genetic and Molecular Toxicology

-Dr. Nan Mei received his M.D. in 1984 from the Hebei Medical University, China and his Ph.D. degree in 1997 from the University of Occupational and Environmental Health, Japan.
-He began his scientific career in clinical cancer research in 1988 at the 4th Hospital of Hebei Medical University.
-He worked as a postdoctoral fellow in the Department of Experimental Oncology, Cross Cancer Institute (Canada) from 1998 to 2001, and as a Research Fellow in the Department of Environmental Oncology, Institute of Industrial Ecological Sciences (Japan) from 2001 to 2002.
-He joined the FDA/NCTR as an ORISE Research Fellow in the Division of Genetic and Molecular Toxicology in 2002 and became an FDA Research Biologist in 2005.
-During his research career, Dr. Mei has published >100 peer-reviewed research articles in scientific journals and 14 book chapters.
-He has given >30 oral presentations at national/international scientific meetings.
+Dr. Nan Mei received an M.D. from the Hebei Medical University, China and a Ph.D. from the University of Occupational and Environmental Health, Japan.
+He began his scientific career in clinical cancer research at the 4th Hospital of Hebei Medical University.
+He worked as a postdoctoral fellow in the Department of Experimental Oncology, Cross Cancer Institute in Canada and as a research fellow in the Department of Environmental Oncology, Institute of Industrial Ecological Sciences in Japan.
+He joined FDA’s National Center for Toxicological Research (NCTR) as an Oak Ridge Institute for Science and Education (ORISE) research fellow in the Division of Genetic and Molecular Toxicology in 2002 and became an FDA research biologist in 2005.
+During his research career, Dr. Mei has published over 100 peer-reviewed research articles in scientific journals and 14 book chapters.
+He has given more than 30 oral presentations at national and international scientific meetings.

-Dr. Mei’s research program is focused on utilizing appropriate in vivo and in vitro mutation assays and toxicogenomic techniques to provide key toxicological information for FDA priority chemicals.
-He utilizes the in vivo cII transgenic mutation assay (mouse and rat), the in vitro standard test battery for genotoxicity, and gene expression and pathway analysis to evaluate FDA-relevant chemicals or model carcinogens for their mutagenicity and for determining the mechanisms involved in chemically induced genetic toxicity.
-His completed and on-going projects include the evaluation of the mutagenic effects of direct mutagens, herbal dietary supplements, industrial compounds, nanoparticles, ingredients in cosmetics and other retail products, and tobacco products.
+Dr. Mei’s research program is focused on utilizing appropriate in vivo and in vitro mutation assays and toxicogenomic techniques to provide key toxicological information for FDA-priority chemicals.
+He uses the in vivo cII transgenic mutation assay (mouse and rat), the in vitro standard test battery for genotoxicity, and gene expression and pathway analysis to evaluate FDA-relevant chemicals or model carcinogens for their mutagenicity and for determining the mechanisms involved in chemically-induced genetic toxicity.
+His completed and ongoing projects include the evaluation of the mutagenic effects of direct mutagens, herbal dietary supplements, industrial compounds, nanoparticles, ingredients in cosmetics and other retail products, and tobacco products.
 Dr. Mei has incorporated toxicogenomic approaches into his research to elucidate molecular mechanisms and create gene signatures for developing potential biomarkers.
-His research results demonstrate that both in vivo and in vitro mutation assays serve as reliable tools for detecting the types of mutations found in cancer genes and are useful for the hazard identification portion of human risk assessment.
+His research results demonstrate that both in vivo and in vitro mutation assays serve as reliable tools for detecting the types of mutations found in cancer genes and are useful for the hazard-identification portion of human risk assessment.

 Professional Societies/National and International Groups

-American Association of Chinese in Toxicology (AACT), the Society of Toxicology (SOT)
+American Association of Chinese in Toxicology, Society of Toxicology (SOT)

 2013 – Present